Rock paper scissors: Different rules

 In Korea, where the standard version of the game is called gawi-bawi-bo, a more complex version exists by the name muk-jji-ppa.
 After showing their hands, the player with the winning throw shouts "muk-jji-ppa!" upon which both players throw again.
 If they throw differently, whoever wins this second round shouts "muk-jji-ppa!" and thus the play continues until both players throw the same, at which point whoever was the last winner becomes the final winner.

 In "rock paper scissors minus one", another popular variant in Korea, both players throw with both hands simultaneously.
 Each player chooses one hand to remove, and the winner is decided by the remaining hands in play; a tie leads to a replay.
 This variation was featured in the second season of the Netflix series Squid Game.

 In Japan, a strip game variant of rock paper scissors is known as 野球拳 (Yakyūken).
 The loser of each round removes an article of clothing.
 The game is a minor part of porn culture in Japan and other Asian countries after the influence of TV variety shows and Soft On Demand.

 In the Philippines, the game is called jak-en-poy (from the Japanese jankenpon).
-In a longer version of the game, a four-line song is sung, with hand gestures displayed at the end of each (or the final) line: "Jack-en-poy! / Hali-hali-hoy! / Sino'ng matalo, / siya'ng unggoy!" ("Jack-en-poy! / Hali-hali-hoy! / Whoever loses is the monkey!")
-In the former case, the person with the most wins at the end of the song, wins the game.
-A shorter version of the game uses the chant "Bato-bato-pick" ("Rock-rock-pick [i.e. choose]") instead.
+The longer form of the game has the players sing a rhyme, with the hand gestures at play shown either at the end of each line or revealed at the final one: "Jack-en-poy! / Hali-hali-hoy! / Sino'ng matalo, / siya'ng unggóy!" ("Jack-en-poy! / Hali-hali-hoy! / Whoever loses is the monkey!")
+In the former case, the winner is whoever has the most winning hands by the end of the song.
+A shorter version of the game instead uses the chant "Bató-bató-pick" ("Rock-rock-pick [i.e. choose]").

 A variation with more players can be played: Players stand in a circle and all throw at once.
 If rock, paper, and scissors are all thrown, it is a stalemate, and they rethrow.
 If only two throws are present, all players with the losing throw are eliminated.
 Play continues until only the winner remains.

 Different weapons

-In Indonesia, the game is called suten, suit or just sut, and the three signs are elephant (slightly raised thumb), human (outstreched index finger) and ant (outstreched pinky finger).
+In Indonesia, the game is called suten, suit or just sut, and the three signs are elephant (slightly raised thumb), human (outstretched index finger) and ant (outstretched pinky finger).
 Elephant is stronger than human, human is stronger than ant, but elephant is afraid of the ant.

 Using the same tripartite division, there is a full-body variation in lieu of the hand signs called "Bear, Hunter, Ninja".
 In this iteration the participants stand back-to-back and at the count of three (or ro-sham-bo as is traditional) turn around facing each other using their arms evoking one of the totems.
 The players' choices break down as: Hunter shoots bear; Bear eats ninja; Ninja kills hunter.